pawsong/angular-simple-server/README.md

   Implement more features in `extension.js` file

-## Configurable Environment Variables
+## Configurations

+Configurations can be set with

+- Local file `config.js` (NODE_ENV value will be used as env)
+- Environment variables.

+Local file is used over env variables.

 #### NG_PRERENDER_SERVICE_URL

-  Default: undefined
+  Default: ''

   - Prerender server URL for SEO support.
 If omitted, SEO support will be disabled
   - Prerender-hosted service url is `http://service.prerender.io/`